A look back at presidential inaugurations: Past performers,...

 The Atlanta Journal-Constitution

-Presidential inaugurations didn’t always mean booking A-list celebrity performers and garnering over a million attendees.
+Presidential inauguration ceremonies didn't always mean booking A-list celebrity performers and garnering over a million attendees.

-In fact, former president George W. Bush attracted an approximate total of 700,000 attendees for both of his inaugurations combined.
+In fact, former president George W. Bush attracted an approximate total of 700,000 attendees for both of his swearing-in ceremonies combined.

-Nearly 900,000 people are expected to attend President-elect Donald Trump’s swearing-in ceremony and inaugural parade on Friday, according to the D.C.
-Department of Homeland Security and Emergency Management.

 It's important to note that the exact number of attendees isn't so easy to count.
 For decades, the National Park Service provided official crowd estimates for gatherings on the National Mall, according to the Associated Press.
 But that changed after 1995.